aayushbatwara/blackjack/README.md

     3. If there is a draw then no money is exchanged.
 5. The user’s chip count is updated, and if there is a sufficient balance then the new round can begin.
 If not, then it is game over for this user.

-### Features and Functions vis-a-vis given code requirements

-### 1. Generation of random game sets or events
-    • Each hand dealt to the user and dealer is always random, and each card is unique.
-Imported libraries like stdlib.h and ctime are used to randomly shuffle Deck arrays.
-### 2. Data structures for storing game status
-    • We have used a combination of pass by reference vs pass by value to alter the game status as the game progresses.
-    • There is  a centralized function which calls secondary functions to run the different parts of the game - for example, main() begins the game but printBoard() prints the cards and winner() evaluates winner.
-    • A Deck array is used, and in each round the array is re-shuffled.
-    • We have defined a class called playerData which holds the user data and appends it to a .txt file
-### 3. Dynamic memory management
-    • Pointers and Dynamic Memory Management will be used primarily for the save load functionality.
-    • A dynamic array of the player data is created that can be updated and expanded when players are added
-### 4. File input/output (e.g., for loading/saving game status)
-    • Each new user is given a random code of 6 alphabets which serves as their ‘key’.
-    • The game autosaves after each round.
-    • A user can play the game, then quit the game, and then load the game by relaunching the game and inputting their original ‘key’.
-### 5. Program codes in multiple files
-    • The program code has been separated into multiple front end and back end files of .h and .cpp.
-Examples include winner.h, winner.cpp, user.h, and user.cpp.
-    • We have used makefile to link the files and allow compilation of them.

-### C/C++ Libraries used

-#### unistd
-    • For creating time delay when dealer draws cards
-#### random
-    • Used to create random key
-#### sstream
-    • Allow input and manipulation of strings for save/load functions
-#### stdlib
-    • For random number generation
-#### ctime
-    • For random number generation

 ### Compilation and Execution Instructions